Dan Peek: America

-After a brief stint at Old Dominion University in Virginia during 1969, Peek returned from the U.S. back to London.
+After a brief stint at Old Dominion University in Virginia during 1969, Peek returned to London.
 Soon afterwards, the three former London Central High School classmates Peek, Beckley, and Bunnell began making music together.
-Known for singing the high harmonies, Dan Peek contributed lead and backing vocals, guitars, bass, keyboards, and harmonica to their recordings during his tenure in the band.
-As a member of America, Peek wrote or co-wrote four Top 100 singles: "Don't Cross the River" (No. 35), "Lonely People" (No. 5), "Woman Tonight" (No. 44), and "Today's the Day" (No. 23), all of which he also sang lead on.
+Known for singing the high harmonies, Peek contributed lead and backing vocals, guitars, bass, keyboards, and harmonica to their recordings during his tenure in the band.
+As a member of America, Peek wrote or co-wrote four Top 100 singles: "Don't Cross the River" (No. 35), "Lonely People" (No. 5), "Woman Tonight" (No. 44), and "Today's the Day" (No. 23), for all of which he also sang lead vocals.
 "Lonely People" and "Today's the Day" also hit No. 1 on the Billboard AC charts.

 Peek abused alcohol and other drugs during his time touring with the band and elected to leave shortly after America's February 1977 release of the Harbor album, disenchanted with the travel, recreational drug use, and female groupies.
-In 2004, he released an autobiography about that era entitled An American Band: The America Story which was very difficult for him to write because of the bad memories it brought up.
+In 2004, he released an autobiography about that era entitled An American Band: The America Story which was "very difficult" for him to write because of the bad memories it brought up.